saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

 #### Independence

 The Independence Assumption assumes that all observations in the data used to construct the model are independent of each other.
+Given that each observation and is not dependent on the time frame or location of collection for its mean rating.
+The observations are independent of each other and thus the Independence Assumption is maintained.

 ### Interpretations and Findings